Creative-Ataraxia/Creative-Ataraxia/README.md

 ### Hi there, happy to see you! 👋
 ---

-I'm a data engineer focused on building reliable data platforms across ingestion, streaming, transformation, orchestration, and lakehouse storage.
+I'm a data engineer building reliable data platforms across ingestion, streaming, transformation, orchestration, and lakehouse storage.

 I work with: